-CE CREDITS: To receive your CE certificate, just choose the CE ticket option, and along with the webinar link, you will be sent a link to complete a brief evaluation and post-test after viewing the webinar.
+CE CREDITS: 2 LEGAL AND ETHICAL CE CREDITS are available for California LCSWs, LMFTs, LPCCs or LEPs; other licensees will have to check with their licensing boards for possible credit.
+To receive your CE certificate, just choose the CE ticket option, and along with the webinar link, you will be sent a link to complete a brief evaluation and post-test after viewing the webinar.
 If you get 70% correct, YOUR CERTIFICATE WILL BE SENT VIA E-MAIL within 15 minutes of submitting the evaluation.
 Please check your spam folder if you do not see it.
 If you do not receive it, please contact us at firstname.lastname@example.org.
 Barbara Griswold LMFT (CAMFT CE provider #023504) is approved by the California Association of Marriage and Family Therapists to sponsor education for California LMFTs, LCSWs, LPCCs, and/or LEPs.
 Barbara Griswold maintains responsibility for this course and its content.
 For complete CE policies, click here

 Disclaimer: The webinar focuses mostly on insurance plan records requests, and not records requests from attorneys, courts, disability, or other requesters.